-When the digital product requires a minimum of the content, the single page model is a perfect choice.
+When the digital product requires a minimum of the content, the single-page model is a perfect choice.
 Websites for a single product and with focused purpose often apply this type of data structure.
 As an example, we can consider design for the website promoting the brand new application.
 Its purpose is to make users upload the app, so generally, it provides a limited amount of copy with the focus on the button “Available on App Store”.

-This model works best for the small websites or landing pages.
+This model works best for small websites or landing pages.
 In the flat structure, all the pages are equal and they are put at the same level of navigation, so they are interchangeably accessible for the users.
 This type of information structure is good for the websites which have a limited amount of the content and it’s not going to grow anytime soon.
 It may be a good idea to apply the flat model to the design of a startup company.

 The index structure is one of the most commonly used.
 All the pages are equally similar to the flat model but the navigation system differs.
 Index model allows users to access pages via the page list which is available on every page of the product.
-This way, index model may contain more content and remain usable and simple for users since they can skip useless pages.
+This way, the index model may contain more content and remain usable and simple for users since they can skip useless pages.

 Strict hierarchy model

 The model received its name, not by chance.
 It’s called “strict” because it gives users only one way to access the subpages: from the main page.
-This structure is a good choice for the digital products that have a specific purpose.
+This structure is a good choice for digital products that have a specific purpose.
 For example, e-commerce websites use the structure so that the users wouldn’t skip the important information about their new offers.
 Also, educational platforms may apply the model in order to make the educational process gradual.

 Co-existing hierarchy model

 This kind of information structure is probably the most difficult to apply.
 It combines the ideas of a few models.
-Similar to index model, it provides users with various ways to access the content still it aims at guiding people through the certain path so that they would take expected actions.
+Similar to index model, it provides users with various ways to access the content still it aims at guiding people through a certain path so that they would take expected actions.
 That’s why to create such a structure, designers need to have a bit of experience in this area.
 However, it may be worth trying.

-This type of content structure is common for educational websites and apps as well as the others which require users complete certain tasks.
+This type of content structure is common for educational websites and apps as well as the others which require users to complete certain tasks.
 The daisy structure is built that way so users return to a homepage (sometimes other specific points) after they accomplish the tasks.
-For instance, many to-do apps automatically return the users to the main screen when they point the task as complete.
+For instance, many to-do apps automatically return users to the main screen when they point the task as complete.